There’s just no way around it: Pet care is expensive.

 You must provide your pet with the veterinary care he requires, but there’s nothing wrong with trying to save a little money while doing so.
 One way to do so is by looking for low-cost vet clinics in your area.

-Some of these clinics operate year-round, while others pop up on weekends to offer things like low-cost vaccinations and flea treatments.
+Some of these clinics operate year-round, while others pop up on weekends to offer things like low-cost vaccinations, flea treatments, or spay and neuter clinics.
 You may also be able to receive discounted services at colleges and universities that offer veterinary programs.

 10. Use a Good Flea & Tick Treatment